Pub: Licensing laws

 Under the act any householder, upon payment of two guineas (roughly equal in value to £ today), was permitted to brew and sell beer or cider in their own home.
-Beerhouses were not allowed to open on Sundays, or sell spirits and fortified wines; and any beerhouse discovered to be breaking these rules was closed down and the owner heavily fined.
+Beerhouses were not allowed to open on Sundays, or sell spirits and fortified wines; any beerhouse discovered to be breaking these rules was closed down and the owner heavily fined.

 Within eight years 46,000 new beerhouses opened and, because operating costs were so low, huge profits were often made.
-The combination of increasing competition and high profits eventually led to what has been described as a golden age of pub building when many landlords extended or redeveloped their properties, adopting many of the recognisable features which still exist today.
+The combination of increasing competition and high profits eventually led to what has been described as a golden age of pub building when many landlords extended or redeveloped their properties, adopting many features modern pubs still have.

-Attempts to check the growth were made from 1869 onwards, by introducing magisterial control and new licensing laws, aimed at making it harder to obtain a licence and controlling drunkenness, prostitution and undesirable conduct on licensed premises.
+Authorities attempted to check the growth from 1869 by introducing magisterial control and new licensing laws.
+These aimed to make it harder to obtain a licence, and control drunkenness, prostitution, and other undesirable conduct on licensed premises.

 In the United Kingdom, restrictions were tightened considerably following the advent of the First World War.
 The Defence of the Realm Act, along with introducing rationing and censorship of the press, restricted pubs' opening hours to 12 noon–2:30 pm and 6:30 pm–9:30 pm.
 Opening for the full licensed hours was compulsory, and closing time was equally firmly enforced by the police.
 There was also a special case established under the State Management Scheme where the brewery and licensed premises were bought and run by the state, most notably in Carlisle.